Shell Chemical Yabucoa Incorporated

 Groundwater Contamination Under Control [PDF 565.92 KB, 21 pp] has been verified.

-The Shell Chemicals Yabucoa, Inc. (formerly Puerto Rico Sun Oil Company) is located on Road 901 about two miles east of the town of Yabucoa, Puerto Rico.
+The Buckeye Caribbean Terminals, Inc. (formerly Shell Chemical Yabucoa, Inc.) is located on Road 901 about two miles east of the town of Yabucoa, Puerto Rico.
 Petroleum refining operations have been in progress at the site since May 1971.

 The facility occupies approximately 252 acres that have been subdivided into three working areas: